 It is always essential to follow your doctor’s advice about returning to work.
-Your doctor will be able to advise you what restrictions should be placed on your duties, for example a restriction on lifting of weights or requiring more frequent rest breaks.
+Your doctor will be able to advise you on what restrictions should be placed on your duties, for example, a restriction on lifting weights or requiring more frequent rest breaks.
 This will help you remove your risk of re-injury.
 Your doctor can also help with any problems you may encounter during your attempt at returning to work.

 Talk to your employer

-Your employer is your best point-of-call for planning your return to work.
-Together, you can help to identify suitable alternatives or modified duties, and suggest ways your work could be altered to accommodate restrictions because of the injury.
+Your employer is your best point of call for planning your return to work.
+Together, you can help to identify suitable alternatives or modified duties and suggest ways your work could be altered to accommodate restrictions because of the injury.

 Talk to WorkCover

-If you are struggling with a return to work program, you can contact WorkCover and tell them about any difficulties you are having.
+If you are struggling with a return to work-program, you can contact WorkCover and tell them about any difficulties you are having.
 So long as everybody is informed, a return to work program can be altered, or postponed until you are ready.

 What if You Are Unable to Return to Work?

 For some people, it is not possible to return to work after an injury.
 This may be due to medical reasons associated with your pre-injury tasks or duties.
-If this is case, there are several routes you can take, including:
+If this is the case, there are several routes you can take, including: